Long-term care insurance

 Life insurance with long-term care benefits

-This life insurance option provides long-term care coverage by allowing you to use the death benefit for long-term care expenses.
+Some life insurance solutions may provide an option for long-term care coverage at an additional expense, allowing you to accelerate the death benefit to pay for long-term care expenses.
 This option generally offers more long-term care coverage than a permanent life insurance policy with a chronic care benefit rider.
 Benefits include:

-- An optional extension of benefit rider for long-term care that continues benefits beyond the policy's death benefit
+An optional extension of benefit rider for long-term or extended care expenses that continues benefits beyond the policy’s death benefit and an optional inflation protection benefit is also available.

 - A wide range of long-term care benefits including home care services, assisted living, adult day care and nursing home facilities